sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 "sayhi".
 The `-p command` option tells it to use our `command` blueprint, the one we just created, to generate our new work area.

-With any luck, you'll see the `sayhi` work area set up in your directory and no errors.
+After running this command, you'll see the `sayhi` work area set up in your directory and no errors.
 If not, take a close look at any errors `Dist::Zilla` generated and try to figure out what you have to do to get things working.

 ## Getting `sayhi` to Say "Hi"

-`Dist::Zilla` has generated our template and skeleton files, now we just need to make a few trivial changes to our module to get it to actually do something.
+`Dist::Zilla` has generated our template and skeleton files, now we just need to make some trivial changes to our module to get it functional.
 Fire up your text editor to edit the `lib/sayhi.pm` module and add/modify the following lines (or just cut and paste the entire code listing that follows):

 * add `use Greetings;` near the top
 * in the `opt_spec` function, replace all instances of `option1|a` with `shout|s`